28 August 2019

 There may be some obvious answers, but it is the less obvious and often very simple anatomical ones that are often the key.

-Even though I always give you a comprehensive massage, I can put the focus into the areas that mainly need the work – not just where you have told me you are sore.
+Even though I always give you a comprehensive massage, I can put the focus on the areas that mainly need the work – not just where you have told me you are sore.

 In fact, working just in those areas is likely to make the problems worse or prolong them.
 The pain you feel is inflammation.
-Just working in that area could increase the inflammation.
+Just working in that area could increase inflammation.
 Don’t accept that just because any type of physical therapist is causing you pain in your problem area that it must be doing you good.
+It could make it worse!

 An important aspect of HACSATT™ is that I actually sit down and TALK to you before the massage.
 I don’t just hand you a form to fill out.
 And I give you that extra time FREE so it doesn’t reduce the time you have for the actual massage on the table.